dioris-moreno/opensips-mi-client/README.md

 { update_recv: 0 }
 ```

-All enums include an **All** member that can be used to obtain the values of all the statistics.
-It gives the same result
+All Stats enums include an **All** member that can be used to obtain the values of all the statistics.
+You will get the same
-than calling getStatistics without passing any parameter.
-It is not mandatory to call getStatistics using the enum, you can
+result if you call getStatistics method without any parameter.
+It is not mandatory to call getStatistics using the enum, you
-also get stats values by name using strings:
+can get stats values by name using strings:

 ```typescript
 const response = await client.dialog.getStatistics('update_recv');